BoschSmartHome/bosch-smart-home-files/README.md

 ### Purpose and License
 These Terms and Conditions and any and all restrictions and policies implemented by Bosch Smart Home from time to time with respect to the files as set forth in the Documentation govern Users rights to use the files for the purpose of transferring them via ZigBee OTAU to Bosch Smart Home Edge Devices to update the devices firmware.

-Subject to these Terms and Conditions, including the restrictions set forth, Bosch Smart Home grants to Users a non-exclusive, non-transferable, non-sublicensable, worldwide, revocable right and license during the Term to privately use the files for firmware updates solely for non profit usage.
+Subject to these Terms and Conditions, including the restrictions set forth, Bosch Smart Home grants to Users a non-exclusive, non-transferable, non-sublicensable, worldwide, revocable right and license during the Term to privately use the files for firmware updates solely for non-profit usage.

 ### Restrictions
 The licenses of these Terms and Conditions are explicitly conditioned on Users adherence to the following restrictions and compliance with its responsibilities as set forth herein.